FreeDSx/LDAP/docs/Server/Schema.md

 ## Operational Attributes

-`useStorage()` automatically populates and maintains server-managed operational attributes on every write.
-Clients cannot modify these — they are flagged `NO-USER-MODIFICATION` in the schema and client attempts are rejected with `constraintViolation`.
+The storage backend automatically populates and maintains server-managed operational attributes on every write.
+Clients cannot modify these.
+They are flagged `NO-USER-MODIFICATION` in the schema and client attempts are rejected with `constraintViolation`.

 **Set on `add`:**